Duration: 2 hours (walking time 1.35')

 The church of Agios Nikolaos, which is on our way, is a suitable spot for a stop.
 According to the inscription, it was restored in 1879.
 A little further up, where the concrete road turns left, we go straight ahead on the kalderimi, only to join a concrete road again in 50 m. and continue climbing.
 Further up, where it takes a right turn (attention) we notice the red marks to the left and find the kalderimi again.

 Following the red marks, in a short while we come to an earth track, go left for a few meters and again on the uphill kalderimi to the right.
 We now climb steadily on a northeasterly direction, almost on a straight line (ignore a path branching off to the left).
-On our way we pass just under a cottage, then join an earth track for a short distance and find again the kalderimi at an angle to the left.
+On our way we pass below a cottage, then join an earth track for a short distance and find again the kalderimi at an angle to the left.

 We walk next to a fence on our left side and eventually join the main asphalt, entering the village of Agios Georgios.
 We keep on the asphalt, as it has covered the old kalderimi and go past a marble drinking water fountain where water comes out from a lion`s mouth.